Elvis Presley News: delivered by email

 Chapter two is entitled Music Notes, and it's the longest chapter in this four-chapter book at 72 pages.
 It starts with a photograph of Elvis on stage during a 1955 performance and ends with a picture of Elvis at Sam Phillips' house sitting on the floor with Sam's sons.
 In between these two pictures are a variety of photographs.
 They show Elvis playing touch football, boarding one of his first chartered planes, posing with fans (both young and old, upright and fainted), shopping for clothes, relaxing at home, and wearing his uniform.
 Family members appear in several shots, as do girlfriends, celebrities, friends and even the family dog, Spitz.

 Hollywood is the focus of chapter three.
 Television appearances, stage performances, and photographs from his movie sets are all included.
 Elvis can be seen on his lunch break while on location for his movie Love Me Tender.
 A photograph of a dance sequence from the 1957 movie Loving You is explained by George Klein.
-He points out where to look for Elvis's mother, and he names the real members of Elvis's band, who are on stage with the Jordanaires.
+He points out where to look for Elvis' mother, and he names the real members of Elvis' band, who are on stage with the Jordanaires.

 The final chapter shows Elvis and his family when he lived at Graceland.
 There is a black-and-white picture of Elvis inside Graceland after he first purchased it.
 The room he is standing in is bare except for a pair of curtains hanging from the window.
 Inside this chapter, there are colored pictures of Priscilla Presley and Elvis in the meditation gardens at Graceland.
 Later pages show Elvis posing with his karate instructor, the Memphis Mafia, and his girlfriend, Linda Thompson.
 Also included are color photographs of Elvis sitting in his Cadillac and driving around in his golf cart.
-Elvis's Grandma Minnie Mae, wedding pictures of his wife, Priscilla, and baby pictures of his daughter, Lisa Marie, all appear in this chapter as well.
+Elvis' Grandma Minnie Mae, wedding pictures of his wife, Priscilla, and baby pictures of his daughter, Lisa Marie, all appear in this chapter as well.

 This book was designed to look like an old photo album.
 The end papers have the color and markings of corrugated cardboard.
 The pages of the book are black or light tan, and the photographs have white borders.
 One to three photographs appear pasted onto each page.
 All the photographs are clear and large enough to view easily.
 Label colors contrast well with the backgrounds, and the complementary colors chosen for the text boxes create a nice presentation and ensure easy reading.